 - Carrying out tree and shrub works

-Alexandra Park offers a good variety of play opportunities for a wide age range.
-Equipment was installed over a period spanning 1989-2010; the older pieces (some approaching 30 years of age) are showing distinct signs of wear-and-tear.
+Alexandra Park has always offered a good variety of play opportunities for a wide age range but much of the traditional equipment within the fenced area (some approaching 30 years of age) was showing distinct signs of wear-and-tear.

 The exciting new scheme has replaced most of the old equipment on the lower level to make it more interesting and attractive to young children.
 The new equipment includes a roundabout (accessible for all), one toddler and one junior climbing frame, a play house and a parent & child swing.

 Play area re-opened 7th November!